eaprelsky/infodynamics/book/appendix_d_practical_applications.md

 ---

 **Note:** These tools are based on the theoretical framework presented in the book.
-While many show promise in practice, continue to validate their effectiveness in your specific context and contribute to the growing understanding of information physics applications.
+While many show promise in practice, continue to validate their effectiveness in your specific context and contribute to the growing understanding of information dynamics applications.